top of page

 Jonathan, Saul's son, stuck up for David and made an excuse for his absence.

-Saul got mad at Jonathan for sticking up for David and quoted,
+Saul got mad at Jonathan for sticking up for David and quoted the following:

 "You are the son of a perverse and rebellious woman!"